kubernetes/website/docs/pod/index.md

 - An IP address that is unique within the cluster
 - Optionally: Environment variables, storage volumes, and enterprise features (such as health checking)

-TODO: Mention that these things are shared amongst containers in the pod

-TODO: Containers within a pod share an IP address and port space, and can find each other via localhost, or interprocess communications (such as semaphores)
+Resources are shared amongst containers in the pod.
+Containers within a pod also share an IP address and port space, and can find each other via localhost, or interprocess communications (such as semaphores).

 ![Pod diagram](/images/docs/pod-overview.svg){: style="max-width: 25%" }
 {% comment %}https://drive.google.com/open?id=1pQe4-s76fqyrzB8f3xoJo4MPLNVoBlsE1tT9MyLNINg{% endcomment %}